 When you have both personal and business assets (and/or debt), the waters get a little murkier.
-Many people may not know that your business could end up getting split between you and your ex during a divorce, or the interest either of you have in that business could be valued at the time of a divorce.
+Many people may not know that your business could end up getting split between you and your ex during a divorce, or the interest either of you has in that business could be valued at the time of a divorce.
 If you create your business during the marriage, there is a good chance that the business will be considered a marital or community asset.
-That means that if you divorce, your partner would be entitled to a large portion, or even half of your business – even if they had absolutely nothing to do with the business.
-Even if you created your business before marriage, depending on numerous factors such as your partner’s involvement or contributions to the business or commingling marital/community funds into the business, a court can determine that your spouse is entitled to a portion of your business.
+That means that if you divorce, your partner would be entitled to a portion or even half of your business.
+Even if you created your business before marriage, depending on numerous factors such as your partner’s involvement or contributions to the business or commingling marital/community funds into the business, a court could determine that your spouse is entitled to a portion of your business (check out more about prenups for businesses here).
 Small missteps can cost you big time.

 If you are marrying a business owner, there are also some important considerations.
 Just as a business can be marital property that is subject to division upon divorce, so too can business debt.
 Even if you aren’t involved at all in your partner’s business, business debt accrued during the marriage could end up being at least partially your responsibility.
-So, if that’s not to your liking, it’s important to designate any business debt as separate property in your prenup.
+So, if that’s not to your liking, it’s important to designate how to treat business debt in your prenup.

 If you and your spouse own property prior to marriage – or perhaps you each plan to acquire property post-marriage – you may want to consider a prenup to specifically designate rights to that property.
 This is important.
-Just because property is owned prior to marriage, or one spouse purchases the property in their name alone does not mean that the other spouse is not entitled to that property upon divorce.
+If the property is owned prior to marriage, or one spouse purchases the property in their name alone, the other spouse may still be entitled to that property upon divorce.
 Property owned prior to marriage can be considered marital property in some instances – for example, if the non-owning spouse contributes significantly to a remodel project.
-Or, in some states, the designation is dependent on your length of marriage.
-So, the longer you are married, the more likely premarital assets have become marital.
-If property is purchased during the marriage without a prenup, it may be considered property of both of the spouses.
+If the property is purchased during the marriage without a prenup, it will likely be considered the property of both spouses.
 If you know you want to keep property separate, you should explicitly declare that in your prenup.

 If you are expecting to receive an inheritance, you may want to address that in your prenup.
-While in some states, inheritance is considered the separate property of the spouse that receives it, it can quickly become commingled with marital assets or considered marital (again, depending on which state you live in).
+While in most states, inheritance is considered the separate property of the spouse that receives it, it can quickly become commingled with marital assets or considered marital (again, depending on which state you live in).
 In the case that inheritance becomes commingled, it will likely be considered marital property by the court and subject to division with your spouse upon divorce.
 For example, perhaps you receive a large inheritance and use it for a down payment on a home that you jointly own with your spouse, or worse, deposit all of it into a joint bank account.
-In that case, your inheritance may lose its “separate designation” up be up for grabs.
+In that case, your inheritance may lose its “separate designation” and be up for grabs.
 With a prenup, you can specify that any inheritance you receive is your separate property alone.
-Of course, you could still keep it separate!
+Read more on separate property here!

 Divorces are stressful.
 But, with a prenup, you can majorly streamline the process, should it ever occur.
 Your prenup allows you to make decisions about property distribution and alimony in advance.
 This eliminates a lot of the fighting (and attorney fees!) during the divorce.